In This Article

 - Alter good judgment and place you in risky situations like unprotected sex

-Long-term health effects of meth use include:
+Long-term health effects on people addicted to meth use include:

 - Increase the risk of heart attacks or strokes